nithinbekal/nithinbekal.github.io/_posts/2014-09-24-ruby-decorators.md

 end
 {% endhighlight %}

-Next, we need to represent a large buger that adds 15 to the cost of a normal burger.
+Next, we need to represent a large burger that adds 15 to the cost of a normal burger.
 We can represent this using a `LargeBurger` subclass of `Burger`.

 {% highlight ruby %}
 class LargeBurger < Burger